The Most Important Number in America Is Learning Readiness at Age 4

 The children who do not have those direct interactions with adults in those weeks, months, and years of life do not have those connections in their brains at that early point in their lives.

-That neuron connection purging process that happens at age four for each child was not known to the people who created and ran our education world and our school systems.
-People believed that the opportunity to build neuron connections in each child’s brain was the same at five years old and ten years old and even at fifteen years old as it was at two years old.
+That neuron connection purging process that happens at age 4 for each child was not known to the people who created and ran our education world and our school systems.
+People believed that the opportunity to build neuron connections in each child’s brain was the same at 5 years old and 10 years old, and even at 15 years old as it was at 2 years old.

 That is, unfortunately, not true.